JonathanWilbur/mueller-report/volume1.md

 Russian governmental officials.
-For example, on January 30, 2016, Page sent an email to senior campaign officials stating that he had "spent the past week in Europe and ha\[d\] been in discussions with some individuals with close ties to the kremlin" who recognized that Trump could have a "game-changing effect ... in bringing the end of the new Cold War."
+For example, on January 30, 2016, Page sent an email to senior campaign officials stating that he had "spent the past week in Europe and ha\[d\] been in discussions with some individuals with close ties to the kremlin" who recognized that Trump could have a "game-changing effect... in bringing the end of the new Cold War."
 542 The email stated that " \[t\]hrough \[his\] discussions with these high level contacts ," Page believed that "a direct meeting in Moscow between Mr\[.\] Trump and Putin could be arranged."
 543 Page closed the email by criticizing U.S. sanctions on Russia.
 544 **\[ REDACTED: Grand Jury \]** 545